sales@farahatco.com +9714250025197142500251+ WhatsApp

 This article will discuss the most salient aspects of the AML Law as well as any penalties flowing from its contravention.

-Anti-Money Laundering (AML) Law and Regulations
+Here Are the Anti-Money Laundering (AML) Laws and Regulations

-• Article 1 of the AML Law includes the definition of a “predicate offense” as any act which is considered to be a felony or misdemeanor under the laws of the UAE, irrespective of whether such act is committed within or outside the borders of the UAE.
+• Article 1 of the AML Law includes the definition of a “predicate offense” as any act that is considered to be a felony or misdemeanor under the laws of the UAE, irrespective of whether such act is committed within or outside the borders of the UAE.

-• Article 1 of the AML Law goes further to confirm the definition of a Designated Non-Financial Businesses and Professions (“DNFBPs”).
+• Article 1 of the AML Law goes further to confirm the definition of Designated Non-Financial Businesses and Professions (“DNFBPs”).
 The concept of a DNFBP relates to any business or profession which cannot be considered to be a Financial Institution yet still poses a money laundering or terrorist financing risk.
 Similar to Financial Institutions, DNFBPs are now also necessitated to identify and assess the risks related to their business activities and to implement adequate preventative measures and controls to mitigate such risks.

 • Article 1 of the AML law also introduces the ideas of “Controlled Delivery,” which is a situation where the authorities permit the financial crime to run its course, and “Undercover Operation,” which is where undercover police officials participate in money laundering or other financial crimes, in both cases with the true purpose of arresting the entire criminal enterprise and not just a single perpetrator.